tenorviol/node-facebook-sdk/readme.md

 Tests
 -----

-The tests have been ported as well.
-It was the easiest way to confirm the new node.js library works as expected.
-New tests are to be added as needed for reported bugs or new features.
+The tests have been ported to run using nodeunit.
+This was the easiest way to confirm the new node.js library works as expected.
+Some new tests have been added to cover some edge cases, and some have been removed that are not relevant in the new environment.